CSUF-CPSC411/IntersectionDBwithRV/README.md

-# IntersectionDB
+# Intersection Database with Recycler View

-Example of using the Room package with DataBinding.
-It will store and retrieve data from the database while updating the user interface.
+Example of using the Room package with DataBinding and a RecyclerView.
+Clicking on items on the RecyclerView displays a focused view on the Intersection.